Animal safety in emergencies

 It is recommended to collect money rather than goods to assist those affected by an emergency, so that they can purchase what they need most.
 Spending money in their own communities also assists local businesses in their recovery.
 Check the various appeals established to assist following an emergency.

 After fires and floods, emergency fodder is often required for livestock.
 Fodder donations are coordinated and distributed by Primary Producers SA, through Livestock SA.

 Rehabilitating land to support livestock and wildlife

-After an emergency event you will often be faced with replacing destroyed infrastructure such as troughs, fences and feeding equipment, along with the restoration of pastures and natural areas.
+After an emergency you will often be faced with replacing destroyed infrastructure such as troughs, fences and feeding equipment, along with the restoration of pastures and natural areas.

 You can support the rehabilitation process on your property by:

 - managing stock grazing to enable vegetation/pasture recovery

 - controlling pest plants and animals

 - revegetating if needed.